24 Mar Cell Extraction

-God I want this to be over!
+God, I want this to be over!
 It’s almost over.
 It’s almost over!

 This time there was no stay of execution like twice before giving Thomas a sense of hope, or possibly denial.
 Warden Parkman had a signal for the techs who were watching and waiting; he took off his watch and put it in his hip pocket, it was time.
 A moment of calm before the storm and suddenly it happened, Thomas Lee Hart felt the first drug enter his arm, feeling cold as the room temperature drug clashed with his body temperature.
-The cold ran though his arm like lightening.
+The cold ran through his arm like lightning.
 The shock of this moment of truth hit Thomas like a ton of bricks, but the adrenaline and heavy breathing were no match for the power of the drug.
 He began to see double and in an odd moment of clarity realized he probably lost control of his eyes shut them tight in an effort to retain some dignity.
 His ears began to ring wildly.
 All the while the people in the observation room saw his body spasm, his breathing become erratic and saw Thomas mumble something unintelligible.

 The minutes drained away as Thomas became still as stone, the quiet in the room was deafening.
 As the gallery watched in a hailstorm of inner emotions Warden Parkman glanced to the window and a guard closed the curtain.
-This seemed odd to channel 5 reporter Heather Ziola, usually the witnesses see the physician before someone pronounces the inmate dead.
-Within a few seconds Warden Parkman was in the room and addressed the grief stricken group.
+This seemed odd to Channel 5 reporter Heather Ziola.
+Usually, the witnesses see the physician before someone pronounces the inmate dead.
+Within a few seconds, Warden Parkman was in the room and addressed the grief-stricken group.

 “At 06:21 AM Mr. Thomas Lee Hart was pronounced dead.
 May God bless all of you in your search for closure.
-You will now be escorted to the shuttle which will bring you back to parking area.
+You will now be escorted to the shuttle which will bring you back to the parking area.
 Thank you.”